ScienceParkStudyGroup/microbiome-lesson/_episodes/05-beta-diversity.md

 > Beta-diversity is calculated on filtered and normalized data tables: the `data_otu_filt_rar` data table or the phyloseq object `data_phylo_filt_rar`.
 {: .callout}

-> ## Question
-> Why would Bray-Curtis or Unifrac distances be better for microbiota data than the Euclidean distance?
-> > ## Solution
-> > Microbiota data are sparse and specific distances, such as Bray-Curtis, Jaccard or weight/unweight Unifrac distances, better deal with the problem of the presence of many double zeros in data sets.
-> {: .solution}
-{: .challenge}

-> ## Remark
-> We cannot calculate UniFrac distances here because we don't have the phylogenic distances.
-{: .callout}

 ~~~
 # Run this if you don't have these objects into your R environment